Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: Introduction

-In this work, we obtain quantitative quantum soundness bounds for all bipartite Bell games with finite-dimensional optimal quantum strategies, generalizing the results from~\cite{natarajan2023bounding,cui2024computational, baroni2024quantum, mehta2024self, kulpe2024bound}.
+In this work, we obtain quantitative quantum soundness bounds for bipartite compiled Bell games via finite-level certificates, generalizing the results from~\cite{natarajan2023bounding,cui2024computational, baroni2024quantum, mehta2024self, kulpe2024bound}.
 More precisely, we show that the score a dishonest quantum prover can achieve at the compiled Bell game can explicitly be upper-bounded by a \emph{sequential variant of the Navascu\'es-Pironio-Ac\'in (NPA) hierarchy}~\cite{navascues2008convergent, pironio2010convergent}, which we also fully characterize in this work.
+When this hierarchy converges at a finite level, the compiled score is negligibly close to the game's commuting quantum value; under the stronger flat-optimality certificate, the same conclusion holds with respect to the tensor-product quantum value.
+(Note that the behavior of the sequential NPA hierarchy is a game-dependent property and independent of the compilation.)
 With our result, the verifier can in practice bound the score of the dishonest prover by first computing a bound provided by this hierarchy, and then fixing the security parameter accordingly.